 Our most advanced gene therapy program is designed to address mutations in the LCA5 gene ("LCA5"), which encodes the lebercilin protein.
 More specifically, we are developing OPGx-LCA5 to treat LCA5-associated IRD, an early-onset retinal degeneration, and an open-label, dose-escalation Phase 1/2 clinical trial is ongoing.
 The trial has shown clinical proof-of-concept-one-year data has provided evidence that the therapy supported visual improvement in three out of three adult patients participating in the trial, each of whom has late-stage disease.
 Enrollment of the first pediatric patient in the LCA5 Phase 1/2 trial occurred in the first quarter of 2025, with the first data anticipated in the third quarter of 2025.
 Successful completion of a registrational trial would position Opus to potentially submit a Biologic License Application (BLA) for OPGx-LCA5 as early as 2027.
-The program has received Rare Pediatric Disease Designation and Orphan Drug Designation from the U.S. Food and Drug Administration ("FDA").
+As the program has received Rare Pediatric Disease Designation and Orphan Drug Designation from the U.S. Food and Drug Administration ("FDA"), we currently expect that OPGx-LCA5 will be eligible to receive a priority review voucher upon BLA approval so long as the BLA is approved before September 30, 2026.
 As with the other company IRD pipeline programs, we estimate that the direct cost of the program, through BLA submission, would be approximately \$25-\$35 million.